-For example, a palmar grasp is not a stage infants pass through on the way to a tip pinch.
 Level 3 below shows that adults use a palmar grasp dozens of times a day.
 In both photos my fingertips are not touching each other or the object.
 The tests above also ask clients to sit and lift their hand to table top height.
 The struggle to lift a weak arm increases muscle tone which can make it difficult to open the hand.
-Level 2 below shows that object manipulation can begin with the affected hand holding an object still after a hand-to-hand transfer that is done close to the body.
+Level 2 below shows that object manipulation can begin with the affected hand holding an object close to the body after a hand-to-hand transfer.

 3. Affected hand (AH) reaches for object to hold it still so sound hand (SH) can manipulate it